moby/moby/docs/reference/commandline/plugin_install.md

 Install a plugin

 Options:
-      --disable                 do not enable the plugin on install --grant-all-permissions   grant all permissions necessary to run the plugin --help                    Print usage
+      --disable                 Do not enable the plugin on install --grant-all-permissions   Grant all permissions necessary to run the plugin --help                    Print usage
 ```